Pumapard: Characteristics

 Whether born to a male cougar mated to a leopardess, or to a male leopard mated to a female cougar, pumapards inherit a form of dwarfism.
 Those reported grew to only half the size of the parents.
 They have a long, cougar-like body (proportional to the limbs, but nevertheless shorter than either parent) with short legs.
-The coat is variously described as sandy, tawny or grayish with brown, chestnut or "faded" rosettes.
+The coat is variously described as sandy, tawny, or grayish with brown, chestnut, or "faded" rosettes.

 One is preserved in the Walter Rothschild Zoological Museum at Tring, England, and clearly shows the tendency to dwarfism.
 This hybrid was exhibited at the Tierpark in Stellingen (Hamburg), Germany.
 A black and white photograph of the Tring hybrid appeared in Animals of the World (1917) with the caption "This is a photograph from life of a very rare hybrid.
 That animal's father was a puma, its mother a leopard.
 It is now dead and it may be seen stuffed in Mr. Rothschild's Museum at Tring."

 History

 In the late 1890s/early 1900s, two hybrids were born in Chicago, United States, followed two years later by three sets of twin cubs born at a zoo in Hamburg, Germany, from a cougar father and leopard mother.
-Carl Hagenbeck apparently bred several litters of cougar × leopard hybrids in 1898 at the suggestion of a menagerie owner in Great Britain; this was possibly Lord Rothschild (as one of the hybrids is preserved in his museum) who may have heard of the two hybrid cubs bred in Chicago in 1896 and suggested that Hagenbeck reproduce the pairing.
+Carl Hagenbeck bred several litters of cougar × leopard hybrids in 1898 at the suggestion of a menagerie owner in Great Britain; this was possibly Lord Rothschild (as one of the hybrids is preserved in his museum) who may have heard of the two hybrid cubs bred in Chicago in 1896 and suggested that Hagenbeck reproduce the pairing.